lx0704/lx0704.github.io/_pages/about.md

 ◦ Xia Li, Allen Kim.
 A Study to Evaluate the Impact of LoRA Fine-tuning on the Performance of Non-functional Requirements Classification.
 9th International Con- ference on Software Engineering and Applications (SOEA 2025), Feburary 2025.

+**An Empirical Study of Prompt-based Non-functional Requirements Classification**

+**Xia Li**.
-◦ Xia Li.
-An Empirical Study of Prompt-based Non-functional Requirements Classi- fication.
-5th International Conference on Software Engineering and Managing Information Technology (SEMIT 2024), November 2024.
+*5th International Conference on Software Engineering and Managing Information Technology (SEMIT 2024), November 2024*

-1. **Accelerating Mutation-Based Fault Localization via Optimized Mutant Execution** **Xia Li**, Ryan Juza.
+ **Accelerating Mutation-Based Fault Localization via Optimized Mutant Execution**

+**Xia Li**, Ryan Juza.
 *13th International Conference on Software Technology and Engineering (ICSTE 2023), October 2023*